 Treating a roundworm infection

-Roundworm infection can be successfully treated using one of a number of medicines.
+Roundworm infections can be successfully treated using one of a number of medicines.

 The three main medicines are: